Catalyst18/nationalstock_analyzer/README.md

 Make the code more robust to download multiple dataset eg for Crude oil, natural gas, COMPANY specific historic trends

-Predict the right time to buy or sell shares with Machine Learing
+Predict the right time to buy or sell shares with Machine Learning